A Critical Look at Madame Bovary (1949) by Vincente Minnelli: the Waltz Scene with Jennifer Jones and Louis Jourdan.

 Night of Repressed Passion

-Along with her husband’s boorish behavior at the ball and everywhere else, her romantic disappointment leaves Madame Bovary feeling publicly humiliated.
-Instead of love and excitement, she runs out of the ball in shame.
+Along with her husband’s boorish behavior at the ball and everywhere else, madame Bovary’s romantic disappointment leaves her feeling publicly humiliated.
+Instead of love and excitement, Madame Bovary runs out of the ball in shame.
 Though she yearns for happiness and excitement, her pursuit of selfish pleasures ends in scandal and ruin.

-Jennifer Jones as Madame Bovary offers a performance that is elegant and beautiful and equally insightful to the character’s selfish and nervous personality.
+Jennifer Jones as Madame Bovary offers a performance that is elegant and beautiful.
+It is equally insightful to the selfish and nervous personality of Flaubert’s fictional character.

-Thirty-year-old Jennifer Jones plays Gustave Flaubert’s doomed title character, Madame Bovary, from his 1856 serial novel in Vincente Minnelli’s 1949 film of the same name.
+Thirty-year-old Jennifer Jones plays Gustave Flaubert’s doomed title character, Madame Bovary, from his 1856 serial novel.
+Vincente Minnelli’s film of the same name offered two costume and wardrobe managers: Walter Plunkett for women and Valles for men.

 Van Heflin is Charles Bovary, whom Madame Bovary (Jennifer Jones) had loved and hoped to build a respectable life, but in whom she grew disillusioned.

-Madame Bovary (Jennifer Jones) is indulged by an unscrupulous shop-keeper as she lives beyond her means and takes on heavy debt.
+Madame Bovary (Jennifer Jones) is indulged by an unscrupulous shop-keeper as she lives beyond her means in the pursuit of happiness.
+She takes on a heavy debt that is impossible to pay back.